sapphiredev/shapeshift/README.md

 [Back to top][toc]

-By default, ShapeShift will not include keys that are not defined by the schema during parsing:
+By default, Shapeshift will not include keys that are not defined by the schema during parsing:

 ```typescript
 const person = s.object({